Skip to content

 • OpenTelemetry tracing: Distributed traces exported via OTLP HTTP.
 A TraceHandler automatically injects trace_id and span_id into all structured log output, enabling log-to-trace correlation.
 When the OTLP endpoint is unreachable, a noop tracer is installed silently — startup is never blocked.

 • Prometheus metrics: A dedicated HTTP server exposes /metrics (Prometheus scrape), /healthz (liveness), and /readyz (readiness) endpoints.
-Metrics cover command execution, SSH dial attempts, connection pool size, filesystem operations, session lifecycle, VPN peer health, and playbook runs — both as counters and as duration histograms.
+Metrics cover command execution, connection pool size, filesystem operations, session lifecycle, VPN peer health, and playbook runs, both as counters and as duration histograms.

 Both subsystems are disabled by default and add zero overhead when disabled.
 See the telemetry configuration for setup instructions.